Marketing to software developers is hard, everyone knows that.

 - make it easy for people to reach out when in trouble

-- don’t “attack” people with sales outreach early
+- don’t “attack” devs with sales outreach early

 Facilitate word of mouth